How to make a pyramid.

 Once I was happy with my light grey background I then dabbed patch's of white paint onto it with my brush to form the reflections of the sky.
 Before the white paint was dry I then used clear water to diffuse the white and create a translucent wash.
 Using my brush in a gentle swirling and side to side motion I mixed the clear water into the white paint letting it fuse together forming the reflection of the sky on the sides of my pyramid.
 Fig 2

-If you are making an Egyptian pyramid you can paint it as shown below
+If you are making an Egyptian pyramid you can paint the template as shown below

 Using light browns, yellows, and white to create your stone effect.
 Make sure you blend all your colours together to create a natural weathered look.
 The best way to do this is with a damp piece of sponge or cotton wool.